bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 [Twitter-nest](https://github.com/sqiouyilu/twitter-nest) is a set of tools by S. Qiouyi Lu that allow you to create a decentralized Twitter clone on WordPress.

+Internet Archive has also made it possible to upload your Twitter archive to its [Wayback Machine](https://archive.org/web/).
+See [this article for instructions](https://help.archive.org/help/how-to-archive-your-tweets-with-the-wayback-machine/).

 Finally [this TechCrunch feature](https://techcrunch.com/2022/11/21/quit-twitter-better-with-these-free-tools-that-make-archiving-a-breeze/) mentions some more tools that might be worth perusing.

+## Final thoughts

-It's also good to keep in mind that the development of tools like archive parser currently [moves at a pretty fast pace](https://digipres.club/web/@timhutton@mathstodon.xyz/109377490421206529).
+It's good to keep in mind that the development of tools like archive parser currently [moves at a pretty fast pace](https://digipres.club/web/@timhutton@mathstodon.xyz/109377490421206529).
 Just as an example, when I ran archive parser only yesterday (19th of November), it wasn't able to report Twitter followers and followings, whereas this functionality is included in the latest (20th of November) release.
 So I expect these tools will become even better over time (but don't wait for it, as there's a real chance that Twitter may be gone by then!).

 Please feel free to use the comment section to post links to alternative tools or methods, or if you spot any glaring errors in this post.